-Vaccine manufacturing has been traditionally very concentrated in few large players, mostly located on the North or in India and China.
-This is the result of the significant economies of scale and knowhow barriers to entry in vaccine production.
+Vaccine manufacturing has been traditionally very concentrated in few large players, mostly located in the North, India and China.
+This is the result of the significant economies of scale and know-how barriers to entry in vaccine production.
 This situation can further worsen the impact of the above factors especially in condition of stress.
 To overcome those problems, the need for a more distributed vaccine production system is emerging as the appropriate way forward.
 In this spirit, the PROSUR members states are exploring options to expand vaccine manufacturing in the Latin American region.